kglw-dot-net/phase1/setlists/_posts/2022-05-24-water-street-music-hall-rochester-ny.md

     (>)

  9. Evil Death Roll
-    (Lord of Lightning, The Dripping Tap, Shanghai teases.
-Dedicated to the Uvalde victims)
+    (w/ Lord of Lightning + The Dripping Tap + Shanghai teases.
+Dedicated to the Uvalde shooting victims)

 10. Presumptuous